This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Get Help – For Partners

-If your partner is struggling with porn, you are not alone—know that there is hope, and there is help.
-As you navigate this difficult situation, there are supportive communities and resources available to you.
+If your partner is struggling with porn, you are not alone—know that there is hope and there is help.
+You will find supportive communities and resources available as you navigate this difficult situation.
 Below is a non-exhaustive list of several resources for those experiencing hurt because of their partner’s porn consumption.
 Note that this isn’t a complete resource list.

 Disclaimer: For those who may find themselves involved in this sensitive situation, their responses can differ.
-This is why resources need to fit the specific needs of whoever is seeking them.
-Some of these resources are gender-specific, others are religiously-affiliated, others use a variety of approaches.
-Fight the New Drug is a non-religious and non-legislative awareness and education organization hoping to provide access to resources that are helpful to those who need support.
+This is why resources must fit the specific needs of those seeking them.
+Some of these resources are gender-specific, others are religiously affiliated, and others use a variety of approaches.
+Fight the New Drug is a non-religious and non-legislative awareness and education organization hoping to provide access to helpful resources to those who need support.
 Including this list of recommendations does not constitute an endorsement by Fight the New Drug.